Li-Heng-LH/kotlin101/kotlin101/README.md

 ### Nullability
 * cannot assign null to a non-nullable type
+* Kotlin compiler is able to perform **control flow analysis**
+  * and **apply smart casts to cast a nullable type to a non-nullable type**,
+  * so that you can access the value without any additional checks.
 * Reason for Not-null assertion operator:
   * by logic of the application, the value cannot be null,
   * but the compiler cannot infer that,